cloudmesh/cloudmesh-cmsd/README.md

 $ cmsd config cat
 ```

-Initialize the cloudmesh database using the following command.
+To initialize the cloudmesh database use

 ```
 $ cmsd init
 ```

-To test if things are working, issue the command,
+To test if things are working use

 ```
 $ cmsd key list